 “The GC series is fine for typical home use.
 I’ve had a GC1 for a year now, and no issues whatsoever, a very high-quality product for an entry-level Yamaha.”

-And here is an opinion from the Pianostreet.com forum
+And from the Pianostreet.com forum

 Forum user: (source)

 “The GC1 is a fantastic piano and I was looking to buy one of them, a GB1 or a C1 a month ago.
 However… I did like the GC1 better than the C1!!!
-It is a fantastic piano.
+It is a fantastic piano.”

 What Our Customers Have to Say About the GC1